 Here is a brief example of the 4% withdrawal guideline in action.
 Let’s assume your retirement income goal is to generate $40,000 of investment income per year.
 To meet this goal, you would need to save approximately $1 million at your desired age of retirement.
-Now let’s look at a 25-year-old earning $50,000 a year with the ability to save half of their income for 15 years.
+Now let’s look at a 25-year-old individual, earning $50,000 a year who saves half of their income for 15 years.
 Assuming a moderately aggressive 7% average annual rate of return, $25,000 invested per year would grow to just over $628,000.

-The 4% Rule provides guidance for how much you could potentially withdraw annually once you're retired.
+The 4% Rule guides how much you could potentially withdraw—annually—once you're retired.
 In the previous example, the early retiree would anticipate having a little over $25,000 in annual income using a ballpark estimate.